Nortindev/SOC-AWS-Honeypot-with-TPot/README.md

 ## Step 6: Review Your Deployed Honeypot

 Congratulations!
 Your honeypot is now deployed and active.
 It is set up to capture and analyze various types of attacks.
-Additionally, it includes a **SIEM** for monitoring and analyzing attack data.
+Additionally, it includes a **SIEM** and many other features, including Elastic Stack, for monitoring and analyzing attack data!

 ![AWSHoneypot8](images/aws-honeypot8.jpeg)